torvalds/linux/Documentation/arch/arm64/acpi_object_usage.rst

 is sufficient.
 The NMI is emulated as the highest priority interrupt possible.
 This implies some caution must be used since there could be interrupts at higher privilege levels or even interrupts at the same priority as the emulated NMI.
-In Linux, this should not be the case but one should be aware it could happen.
+In GNU/Linux, this should not be the case but one should be aware it could happen.